linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 #### Hotspot

-Hotspot changes the connected network signal to Wi-Fi hotspot, so that other devices nearby can connect to the hotspot and surf the internet.
+Hotspot changes the connected network signal to Wi-Fi hotspot, so that other devices nearby can connect to the hotspot and surf the Internet.
 To enable hotspot, your computer must connect to a network and have a wireless network adapter.

 1. On the homepage of Control Center, click ![network_normal](icon/network_normal.svg).
 2. Click **Personal Hotspot**.